Information about the 29km long canalised river Aa

 From the junction at PK 2.1, over a distance of 8km, the Aa is incorporated in the high-capacity waterway, and it is the kilometre distances of this waterway that are shown on the posts on the right bank.
 For the sake of clarity, the route description is continued here throughout from Saint-Omer to Gravelines, with official distances on the left and actual distances on the right.
 (There is a difference of 0.3km due to the shortening of the original course by the works for the Dunkerque-Escaut waterway.)
 Further downstream, the Aa retains its identity as a tranquil fenland river, connecting with the Canal de Calais and the Canal de Bourbourg.
 An attractive lock-free branch, the river Houlle, extends 4km from the Aa at PK 118.1 to the village of Houlle.

-Locks – The only lock in use is in Gravelines, and it is not so much a lock as a complex system of tide sluice gates, which ensures automatic discharge of the river flow to the sea and protection against high water.
-To proceed through these sluices to enter the Aa or return to the Channel, one day’s advance notice must be given to the port authority (details below).
+Locks –The complex system of tide sluice gates in Gravelines, which ensures automatic discharge of the river flow to the sea and protection against high water, is no longer in operation for boats.
 Navigation is lock-free from Gravelines to Saint-Omer.
 The former lock (Haut-Pont) at Saint-Omer is out of use.

 Draught – The maximum authorised draught is 3.00m in the upgraded section (PK 2 to km 10.5), then 2.00m to the junction with the Canal de Calais, 1.80m from here down to Gravelines.
 The maximum draught on the Houlle is 1.20m.